jealka/jealka.github.io/creative/README.md

 ## Escalating Our Privileges
-Inspecting our user's home folder, we can see that the `.bash_history` file actually contains some information.
+Inspecting besaid home folder, we see that the `.bash_history` file actually contains some information.
 Under it, we find the following bit.

 ```
 echo "saad:-REDACTED-" > creds.txt
 ```

 Apparently, we found ourselves a password for this user.
-Let's check its validity with `sudo -l`, which also gives us further information on potential extra rights our user has on this machine.
+Let's check its validity with `sudo -l`, which further gives us important information on possiblities for privilege escalation.

 ```
 > sudo -l